gtuxyco/timelysheets/README.md

 3. `Nginx` or `Apache` (recommended) http server
 4. Required PHP extensions: `OpenSSL`, `PDO`, `Mbstring`, `Tokenizer`, `Ctype`, `JSON`

-If you are running on local development we recommend using `AMPPS` stack which has all the system requirements [Download AMPPS](https://www.ampps.com/downloads) available in Windows, Mac, Linux Installers.
+If you are running on local development, we recommend using `AMPPS` stack which has all the system requirements [Download AMPPS](https://www.ampps.com/downloads) available in Windows, Mac, Linux Installers.

 ## Supporting Timely Sheets